Sicily: Land of Contrasts

 Valley of the Temples and Kolymbethra Garden, Agrigento

 Thanks to a system of canals, the ancient Greeks transformed an arid land into lush orchards.
-I recall the delicious aroma and taste of different kinds of oranges, mandarins, and the very Sicilian chinotto.
-I ate this fruit (including varieties no longer cultivated) as I wandered down from the temples above, pulling them directly from trees (allowed!))
-I wonder how many tunic-garbed ancients had done the same.
+I recall the delicious aroma and taste of different kinds of oranges, mandarins, and the very Sicilian chinotto fruit.
+While walking down the steps and path from the temple level, I ate these fruits (including varieties no longer cultivated) by just plucking them directly from trees (it's allowed!).
+How many tunic-garbed ancients had done the same.

 Segesta and Selinunte